MarcialRosales/spring-cloud-workshop/readme.md

 - @EnableZuulProxy
-- It automatically (no configuration required) proxies all your services registered with Eureka thru a single entry point. e.g. When the zuul proxy receives this request http://localhost:8082/demo/hello?name=Marcial it automatically forwards this request http://localhost:8080/hello?name=Marcial
+- It automatically (no configuration required) proxies all your services registered with Eureka thru a single entry point. e.g. When the zuul proxy receives this request http://localhost:8082/demo/hello?name=Marcial it automatically forwards this request to http://localhost:8080/hello?name=Marcial
-- We can configure zuul to only allow certain services regardless of the services registered in Eureka.
+- We can configure Zuul to only allow certain services regardless of the services registered in Eureka.
 This is done thru simple configuration.
-- However, we can customize zuul.
-Zuul follows the idea of Servlet Filters.
-Every request is passed thru a number of filters and eventually the request is forwarded to destination or not.
-The filters allows us to intercept the requests at different stages: before the request is routed, after we receive a response from the destination service.
+- However, we can customize Zuul internal behaviour.
+Zuul borrows the Servlet Filters concept from the Servlet specification.
+Every request is passed thru a number of filters and eventually the request is forwarded to destination, or not.
+The filters allow us to intercept requests at different stages: before the request is routed, after we receive a response from the destination service.
 There are special type of filters which we can use to override the routing logic.

+### Build a Zuul server [Lab]

+The source code for this lab is available under `labs\lab4`.
+This lab relies on the previous lab3 artifacts, i.e. `cf-demo-app`, `eureka-server` (if you run it locally else Eureka from SCS) and `config-server` (if you run it locally else Config server from SCS).
+It also relies on the configuration file `demo-gateway.yml` in the configuration repository.

-To create a zuul server we simply create one like this: (source code available under `labs\lab4`)
+1. To create a Zuul server we simply create one like this:
 ```
 @EnableZuulProxy
 @SpringBootApplication